Progressive Muscle Relaxation

 One of the common reasons for poor sleep quality is anxiety.
 While there are several methods for treating this, SymptomFind notes that regular exercise can go a long way in improving anxiety and sleep quality.
 Research has found that moderate to vigorous exercise can increase sleep quality and lessen the time it takes to fall asleep, as well as other general wellness benefits.
 So if you want to fall asleep faster, you should actually try to get moving.

-If you spend a lot of time working on a computer, you may be used to playing specific types of music to help you focus.
-These are usually simple melodies without lyrics that prevent you from getting distracted by the sound of other people talking, or a TV show playing somewhere else.
-White noise playlists and videos work in a similar way.
-They play sounds of nature like birds, waves, or rain, in order to prevent your brain from being overly stimulated by the different sounds that occur during the night.
-In a sense, they lull you to sleep by occupying your mind with one steady, uninterrupted sound.
+If you spend a lot of time working on a computer, you might be accustomed to using particular types of music to aid your focus.
+Typically, these melodies lack lyrics to avoid distractions from other people's conversations or a television show playing nearby.
+White noise playlists and videos operate on a similar principle, utilizing nature sounds such as birds, waves, or rain to prevent excessive stimulation from the various nocturnal sounds.
+Essentially, they lull you into sleep by engaging your mind with a consistent and uninterrupted sound.

 Leaving Your Smartphone Out of the Bedroom

 While we have focused on recommending the use of tech in many instances, some proponents argue that the bedroom should serve solely as a sleeping space.
 They advocate against filling it with televisions, gaming consoles, and similar distractions.
 Similarly, it is suggested that you refrain from using your smartphone when in bed or attempting to sleep.
 A study published in Nature and Science of Sleep indicates a correlation between checking your phone in these situations and experiencing lower sleep quality.
 Therefore, it is advisable to set aside your phone well before bedtime.